 An old-time jam is, naturally, a place where folks get together to play old-time music.
-"Fiddle tunes" form the bulk of the old time jam repertoire, but other songs may be played as well.
-There are hundreds, perhaps thousands, of potential tunes in the Old Time repertoire.
-This varies to some extent by region, but there are several dozen "standards" which will be known anywhere.
+"Fiddle tunes" form the bulk of the old-time jam repertoire, but other songs may be played as well.
+Hundreds, perhaps thousands, of potential tunes are in the Old-Time repertoire.
+This varies by region, but there are several dozen "standards" that will be known anywhere.
 Banjos, fiddles, and guitars comprise the primary instruments, but don't be surprised to find someone playing the bass, washboard, spoon, bones, jug, etc. You're bound to find people of all ages, walks of life, and ability levels.
 The atmosphere will almost always be welcoming.

 Nestled in a beautifully wooded area, Winolequa Park is conveniently located close to Interstate 5.
 Less than 2 hours drive south of Seattle and an hour north of Portland, this gem of a Pickersfest is within close driving distance for plenty of great pickers who show up every year for it.
 And since the festival is put on by an all-volunteer staff, the price of admission is remarkably inexpensive.

-PETS: During the festival, well behaved pets are allowed throughout the park and camping area with the exception of a marked off pet free zone around and in front of the stage and the concession area.
+PETS: During the festival, well behaved pets are allowed throughout the park and camping area except in a marked off pet free zone around and in front of the stage and the concession area.
 Please clean-up after your pet.